SzymCode/SzymCode/README.md

   Hi, I'm Szymon
 </h2>

 As a self-taught developer, I'm actively seeking **challenging career opportunities**.
 I quickly adapt to new technologies, including **Prestashop**, **Laravel**, **Vue**, **Nuxt**, React, Django, Wordpress, which have become my tools in my daily work.
-For styling, I mostly use CSS3/SCSS, PrimeVue and Tailwind.
+For styling, I mostly use CSS3/SCSS, PrimeVue, GSAP and Tailwind.
 I also love writing tests in PHPUnit, Pest, Jest, Vitest, Cypress and Storybook.
 I'm also passionate about cybersecurity especially pentesting.